Extending CLI Features and Plugins

 • Specify templates for your scaffolds.

-For instance, the go/v4 scaffolds the cmd/go.mod file by defining an object that implements the machinery interface.
-The Template.SetTemplateDefaults, the `raw template is set to the body:
+For instance, the go/v4 scaffolds the go.mod file by defining an object that implements the machinery interface.
+The raw template is set to the TemplateBody field on the Template.SetTemplateDefaults method:

 /*